 Introduction to application and management of IT in functional business areas (marketing, finance, accounting, etc.) Includes IT strategy, business intelligence, e-commerce, and enterprise information systems.
-Prerequisite: CIS 103, 104, 105, MGMT 201 and junior standing.
+Prerequisite: CIS 103, 104, MGMT 201.

 The purpose of this course is to provide an overview of the role of information technology (IT) and management information systems (MIS) in an organization.
 Students will learn various information systems and how to select and use the right IT tools to carry out business tasks.